Azizi Developments unveils Azizi Milan, the new fashion capital of the Middle East

 PHOTO

-Azizi Milan, at a total value exceeding AED 75 billion, is slated to cover 40,000,000 sq. ft. in GFA, making it one of the largest mixed-use communities in the entire UAE.
+Azizi Milan, at a total value exceeding AED 75 billion, is slated to cover 40,350,000 sq. ft., making it one of the largest mixed-use communities in the entire UAE.
 The master plan will be home to a population of 144,000, with 800 hotel keys to be created.

 Mr. Mirwais Azizi, Founder and Chairman of Azizi Developments, said: "Much like the famed city of Milan, known for its beauty and elegance, Azizi Milan will embody the spirit of Italian living, right here in our home - Dubai.
 We have put a lot of thought into every detail, thinking about public spaces and community areas as well as creating homes that are as sophisticated and sustainable as they are welcoming.
 As with our other major projects, we are committed to building world-class homes and infrastructure that elevate the lifestyles of all those who will visit, live and work in what will soon be the classy, tasteful, and sustainable fashion capital of the Middle East.
 It is His Highness Sheikh Mohammed bin Rashid Al Maktoum UAE Vice President, Prime Minister and Ruler of Dubai, who through his unparalleled visionary leadership has nurtured the emirate into the high-in-demand city that it is today, and it is with pride that we will help satiate that demand with our largest-yet community, Azizi Milan.”

-Azizi Milan is a dynamic, self-sustaining haven with residential projects, a sprawling mall, luxury hotels, retail districts, office spaces, and lifestyle amenities, including schools, nurseries, mosques, wellness facilities, and parks.
+Azizi Milan is a dynamic, self-sustaining haven with residential projects, a sprawling mall, luxury hotels, retail districts, office spaces, and essential lifestyle amenities, including schools, nurseries, mosques, wellness facilities, and parks.
 Its tallest towers, which will shape the northern skyline, will rise up to 70 stories high, while low- to mid-rises from 25 to 35 stories make up the central part of the development, easing the shift into a quieter, more tranquil residential atmosphere.
-The layout incorporates centric planning principles allowing people to move easily, minimizing congestion and overcrowding.
-In addition, a picturesque canal will provide a unique waterfront setting for those who will call this prestigious city their new home.

-Strategically situated on the iconic Sheikh Mohammed Bin Zayed Road (E311) – one of the UAE’s most important arteries that connects Abu Dhabi, Dubai, Sharjah, Ajman and Ras Al Khaimah – Azizi Milan offers unmatched accessibility.
-Adding to its location’s appeal, the community is just a short walk from the nearest future Blue Line metro station.
+Strategically situated ion the iconic Sheikh Mohammed Bin Zayed Road (E311) – one of the UAE’s most important arteries that connects Abu Dhabi, Dubai, Sharjah, Ajman and Ras Al Khaimah – Azizi Milan offers unmatched accessibility.
+Adding to its location’s appeal, the community is just a short, less-than-5-minute walk from the nearest future Blue Line metro station.

-Azizi Milan follows the successful blueprint, construction and sales of Azizi’s Riviera in MBR City, and Azizi Venice in Dubai South, with Azizi Developments serving as the master developer, overseeing road networks and general infrastructure.
-This reflects the company’s dedication to holistic development, ensuring an integrated, all-inclusive and comprehensively well-thought-through environment.

-Sales for Azizi Milan will launch at 09:00am on April 24th in the Ballroom of the Conrad Hotel on Sheikh Zayed Road.

 Tizian H. G. Raab